Learning to Assist: Physics-Grounded Human-Human Control via Multi-Agent Reinforcement Learning: Experiments

 \subsection{Specialist Policy Evaluation}

-We first qualitatively demonstrate that the recipient kinematic replay paradigm is ill-posed for the assistive tasks.
-As illustrated in Figure~\ref{fig:recipient_kinematic} (left), applying the kinematic replay approach used in Human-X~\cite{ji2025towards} to our scenario results in the recipient ``standing up'' independently according to a pre-defined trajectory, regardless of the presence of support (indicated by yellow arrows).
-Consequently, the assistant's actions exert no physical influence on the partner's state, preventing the model from learning functional support behaviors.
-Furthermore, in Figure~\ref{fig:recipient_kinematic} (right), the kinematically fixed poses cause severe interpenetration; the physics engine then triggers massive restorative forces to resolve these overlaps, which eventually blow the characters apart.
-These failures confirm that a kinematic-replay paradigm is fundamentally inapplicable to the recipient in our task.
+We first show that the recipient kinematic replay is ill-posed for assistive tasks.
+In Figure~\ref{fig:recipient_kinematic} (left), applying the kinematic replay used in Human-X~\cite{ji2025towards} to our scenario causes the recipient to ``stand up'' independently along a pre-defined trajectory, regardless of the presence of support (yellow arrows).
+Consequently, the assistant’s actions do not meaningfully affect the partner’s state, preventing the emergence of functional support behaviors.
+In Figure~\ref{fig:recipient_kinematic} (right), the kinematically fixed poses also cause severe interpenetration, which induces large restorative forces in the physics engine and eventually pushes the characters apart.
+These failures show that kinematic replay is unsuitable for the recipient in our task.

-Following these qualitative observations, we provide a rigorous quantitative evaluation to demonstrate how our joint multi-agent formulation overcomes these limitations.
+We next demonstrate how our joint MARL formulation addresses these limitations.
 Tables~\ref{tab:interx_expert} and~\ref{tab:expert-comparison} compare the specialist policies of \model{} against its ablative variants.
-Table~\ref{tab:interx_expert} also shows the accuracy of Frozen-Recipient (decoupled sequential learning) approach.
-Qualitative results on the HHI-Assist dataset are also presented in Figure~\ref{fig:hhi-assist-qualitative}.
+Table~\ref{tab:interx_expert} also includes the Frozen-Recipient (decoupled sequential learning) approach.
+Qualitative results on the HHI-Assist dataset are shown in Figure~\ref{fig:hhi-assist-qualitative}.
 Our analysis yields the following key insights:

 \begin{itemize} \item \textbf{Joint Training vs. Sequential Learning}: As shown in Table~\ref{tab:interx_expert}, the \textit{Sequential Training} baseline is substantially outperformed by our joint MARL formulation on the Inter-X dataset.
 These results align with the premise of our work: in high-contact assistive tasks, although the recipient is incapable of performing the task independently, it is crucial for the recipient to actively learn how to coordinate and receive support, rather than merely replaying a motion.
-This bidirectional adaptation is the key factor enabling AssistMimic to handle such complex, force-exchanging interactions within physically natural motions.
+This bidirectional adaptation enables AssistMimic to handle such complex, force-exchanging interactions within physically natural motions.